css-raku/CSS-Stylesheet-raku/README.md

 ------

-This module contains representational classes for CSS Style sheets, including rules-sets and component @media clauses
+This module contains representational classes for CSS Style sheets, including rules-sets and component @media and @page clauses

 Classes
 -------